-Ramp Signals are traffic lights that have been working to reduce congestion along northbound and southbound Interstate 95 (I-95) in Miami-Dade County.
+Ramp Signals are traffic lights that reduce congestion along northbound and southbound Interstate 95 (I-95) in Miami-Dade and Broward Counties.

 How Does Ramp Signaling Work?